01 of 09

 - PVC Pipe & Hand Drill (optional)

 To minimize the messiness of planting, it helps to put these containers together in a wheelbarrow.
-Strawberry pots can be messy to fill, since there are so many openings on the sides.
+Strawberry pots can be messy to fill, since there are so many openings on the sides for the soil to pour out of.
 Working in a wheelbarrow prevents from wasting soil.
-It also makes it easier to turn the pot around and you need to do less bending.
+It also makes it easier to turn the pot around, and you need to do less bending.

 A word about plants for a strawberry pot, start small.
 You are going to have to get them through those little planting holes.
 They can go through by the root end or the foliage end, but either way, the smaller the plant, the less damage to it.